• Home

 13 Wednesday Feb 2013

-Posted by Alame Leadership in AL Inspiration Quotes, Self Leadership
+Posted AL Inspiration Quotes, Self Leadership

 “Ask not what your country can do for you – ask what you can do for your country.”
 John F. Kennedy